 - This is not a gluten-free or low-carb recipe.

 - I typically use yellow onions in this recipe, but white onions work too.
-I don't recommend using red onions in this recipe.
+I don't recommend using red onions.

-- You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
+- You can keep the leftovers in a sealed container in the fridge for 3-4 days.
 Gently reheat them in the microwave, covered, at 50% power.
+You can also freeze the leftovers.
+I freeze this soup in individual servings in well-covered mugs and thaw it covered in the microwave.

 Nutrition per Serving